 Accident and Incident Reporting

-Passenger Incidents
+Passenger Occurence

 Accidents and incidents involving health or safety hazards during transport, such as the presence of bodily fluids or vermin, should be classified as incidents.